MikeYatsenko/Blog_NEW/README.md

 ```
 ### Access to API : http://127.0.0.1:8000/api.

+Access to each post and comment is allowed through the slug

 Heroku: https://yatsenkooo.herokuapp.com/
 https://yatsenkooo.herokuapp.com/admin - please log in as a supeuser and create user
 https://yatsenkooo.herokuapp.com/api - access to api